DuggyL/frontend-milestone-project-2/README.md

 -   Provide bitsize information to visitor (Types of dementia, diagnosis and treatments).
 -   Encourage visitor to participate in "World Alzheimer's Awareness Month".

-##  Future Features
-In the future, I would like to add the following features:-

--   Option to play other memory-based games
--   Leaderboard feature
--   Subscribe to newsletter
--   Direct donation feature (To Alzheimer's charities)
--   Google Map API (help locate nearby specialists and clinics)

 ## User Experience (UX)
 -   ### First Time Visitor Goals
     - As a First Time Visitor, I want to easily understand the main purpose of the site.
 Play fun memory game and learn more about Alzheimer’s.